sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ## About this Manual
-This document describes the details of the system which facilitates the auto techsupport invocation support in SONiC when the NOS throws a core dump.
+This document describes the details of the system which facilitates the auto techsupport invocation support in SONiC.
+The auto invocation is triggered when any process across the dockers or the host crashes and a core dump is generated.

 ## 1. Overview
 Currently, techsupport is run by invoking `show techsupport` either by orchestration tools like Jenkins or manually.
 The techsupport dump also collects any core dump files available in the `/var/core/` directory.